 Show LessDIY or RV Tech for Installation

-To install the Micro-Air EasyStart you’ll need a few tools that you’re already likely to have on hand.
+To install the Micro-Air EasyStart Breeze you’ll need a few tools that you’re already likely to have on hand.

-- Wire crimpers
+- Wire Crimper & Stripper

 - Multimeter

-- Installation kit
+- EasyStart Installation kit

 - A tool to open your air conditioner cover, depending on the model (usually a screwdriver or socket wrench)